 - Configure a Throwing Message Event

 - Add recipients

-Message events are extremely useful as they enable processes to send emails to Barium Live users in different roles or groups as well as sending emails to external users based on form data.
-It can also be used to send process messages which can be used to trigger connected work flows and start other process applications.
-For example, messages can be used to tell somebody that your process has progressed to a certain phase, to send an automatic response that a registered case has been received, to inform an interested party that the process has passed a milestone or to inform one or more interested parties that the process has ended.
+Message events are extremely useful as they enable processes to send emails to Process Automation users in different roles or groups as well as send emails to external users based on form data.
+They can also be used to send process messages which can be used to trigger connected workflows and start other process applications.
+For example, messages can be used to notify a user that the process has progressed to a certain phase, to send an automatic response that a registered case has been received, to inform an interested party that the process has passed a milestone, or to inform one or more interested parties that the process has ended.

-In the BPMN standard, Start, End and Intermediate Events can be of the type Message.
+In the BPMN standard, Start, End, and Intermediate Events can have the type: Message.

-NOTE: Barium Live currently supports catching and throwing intermediate message events but neither catching or throwing interrupting/non-interrupting intermediate message boundary events.
-If you want in process communication, you can use signal events instead.
+Note: Process Automation currently supports catching and throwing intermediate message events, but neither catching or throwing interrupting/non-interrupting intermediate message boundary events.
+If you want in-process communication, use signal events instead.